 Q: Will One Community ever pay any of its members?

 One Community’s #1 financial priority is expansion and our global goals.
-If we are accomplishing expansion and these goals successfully, and a 100% consensus of the membership agrees that distribution of funds is warranted and will not in any way compromise these goals, then distributions can be made.
+If we are accomplishing expansion and these goals successfully, and a 100% of the membership agrees through consensus that distribution of funds is warranted and will not in any way compromise these goals, then distributions can be made.